michaelshensky/2022-11-02-UT-online/index.md

   In addition, you will need an up-to-date web browser.
 </p>
 <p>
-  We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the
+  A list of common issues that occur during installation is provided as a reference at
   <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
-Please ignore the “Anaconda” and “Python” sections of this page since we will be using the Google Colab development environment in this workshop.
+You can also find additional details about preparing for the spreadsheet and OpenRefine portions of the workshop at <a href="https://datacarpentry.org/ecology-workshop/setup-python-workshop.html">https://datacarpentry.org/ecology-workshop/setup-python-workshop.html</a>.
+If you visit either of these webpages, please ignore the “Anaconda” and “Python” sections since we will alternatively be using the Google Colab development environment in this workshop.
 </p>

 {% comment %}